I love Mvelopes…. But there is a learning curve – it took me a while to learn how to do it. I also use a Google Spreadsheet.

 - Gather everything together about a week before that bill due date and list what you have, and then what you owe to bills, and what you’ll need for food, gas, etc. (and hopefully what you can put towards savings).

-- The only thing I do online is check my checking account to see which checks have gone through, so I know the bank and I agree.
+- The only thing I do online is checking my checking account to see which checks have gone through, so I know the bank and I agree.

 - I also balance my checkbook immediately, and subtract every check right away, to avoid the possibility of bouncing checks.